Taiko2k/TauonMusicRemote/README.md

-This app is no longer actively maintained.
+**This app is no longer actively maintained.**

+You may want to look at the [Tauon Remote Android](https://github.com/sultannamja/tauonremote_android) project instead.

 ___